MicrosoftDocs/learn/learn-pr/build-serverless-app/lab/lab-1-create-storage-account.md

 8. Select the subscription in which you want to create the new storage account.

-9. Specify a new resource group and enter a name for the new resource group for this set of tutorials: *myStatelessWebApp*.
+9. Specify a new resource group and enter a name for the new resource group for this set of tutorials: *ServerlessWebApp*.

 10. Select the region for your storage account.